-How to create a pretty spring entryway?
-It’s not hard.
+How do you create a pretty spring entryway?
+It’s not hard to design a welcoming space.
 I’m going to show you how to create a pretty spring entryway so you can get some ideas.

 Why should you style your entryway?
 It’s the first impression of your home and sets the tone for the rest of your spaces.